 If you are a licensed self-insurer you can insure your own workers against workplace injuries and administer your own claims, instead of using a licensed insurer.

 - direct ownership and management of workplace and workers compensation risks

 - improved experience and outcomes for injured workers

 A self-insurer licence establishes additional operational conditions that supplement legislative requirements.
 Read the self-insurer licensing requirements page for more information.

 - a single self-insurer licence to an employer

-There is strict criteria that must be met before we will grant you a self-insurer licence.
+There are strict criteria that must be met before we will grant you a self-insurer licence.

-- prove you have the financial viability and strength to fund future claims liabilities
+- prove you have the financial ability to fund future claims liabilities

-An application fee of $25,000 is payable at the time you lodge your application.
-The application fee for a group self-insurer licence is $30,000.
-The fee is non-refundable regardless of the outcome of the application.
+- An application fee of $40,000 is payable at the time you lodge your application.
+The application fee for a group self-insurer licence is $45,000.
+The fee is non-refundable regardless of the outcome of your application.

 For more information regarding self-insurer licensing requirements, refer to the resources below or email email@example.com.